-Sketchbook on mobile devices and Windows 10 has an assortment of gestures to help you work faster and make things easier.
-See below for what's available.
+Sketchbook on mobile devices has an assortment of gestures to help you work faster and make things easier.

 NOTE: Sketchbook Pro for desktop doesn't have gestures.
 For a fast way to work, see Hotkey shortcuts.